Punch-up in Piestany: The brawl

 The brawl began after a face-off as Shesterikov collided with Everett Sanipass with 6:07 left in the second period, resulting in a fight between the two.
 Soviet player Pavel Kostichkin also levelled a two-handed slash at Fleury, leading to another fight.
 These initial altercations quickly escalated into a line brawl involving all skaters on the ice for both teams.
 Returning from a commercial break, Canadian commentator Don Wittman understated the severity of the fighting by saying "well, we had a real skirmish just moments ago following a face-off."
 Evgeny Davydov was the first player from either team to leave his bench to join the melee, prompting all players from both teams to leave their benches.

 Mike Keane paired off against Valeri Zelepukin, with the Canadian "fighting like it was for the world title" according to Fleury.
 In another fight, Vladimir Konstantinov levelled a head-butt that broke Greg Hawgood's nose; Brendan Shanahan later described it as "the greatest head-butt I've ever seen".
 Stéphane Roy was pummelled by two Soviet players.
 The remaining players paired off as the officials attempted to break up the fighting.
 There were at least a dozen separate fights over the entire ice surface.
-Unable to control the situation, Rønning and his linesmen eventually left the ice under the orders of Czechoslovakian officials.
+Unable to control the situation, Rønning and his linesmen eventually left the ice under the orders of Czechoslovak officials.
 In a desperate attempt at ending the brawl, tournament officials had the arena lights turned off, leaving the players to fight in the dark as the fans whistled loudly in disapproval of the entire situation.
 The whole stadium shouted "My chceme hokej, my chceme hokej", which translates to "We want hockey, we want hockey".
 By the time the fights had finally broken up, the IIHF declared the game null and void.